+The Working Group noted that in relation to Scenario B, DNO 3 did not wish to provide a line diagram as it would provide the Working Group with confidential customer data as there was only one customer in their portfolio for this scenario.
+It was noted by the Working Group that it was DNO 3’s view that if DCP 305 was implemented, there would be no change of tariff for this customer.
+The Working Group agreed that under certain circumstances, this situation could occur.

 Legal Text

-The legal text amendments are made to both schedule 17 and 18, and schedule XX.
+The legal text amendments are made to both schedule 17 and 18, and schedule XX which will be introduced on 1 April 2018 by DCP 234.

 Schedule 17 and 18, paragraphs 24 and 26 are amended to cater for the two scenarios identified in this change proposal and the removal of the five network levels and the fifteen category definitions.